Disclaimer: I don’t own the Lancers and have made no profit from this story.

 He looked up as Scott bid them all a good night, gesturing to his father for a private word.
 Murdoch stood up excusing himself also.

 Out in the hallway, Scott told his father he was going to be away for the next few days and when Murdoch enquired as to where he was going, he just smiled and said, “You’ll find out as soon as I know something,” and then he winked.

 Pleased that Scott felt the same way about Claire, Murdoch’s smile widened and he nodded his approval.
 “Go, Scott, be safe and bring back some good news, please!”

 Scott nodded.
 “I will, Father, of that I’m certain.”
-He gave his shoulder a squeeze as he passed him to mount the stairs leading to his room.
-He began packing immediately upon entering.
+He gave his father’s shoulder a squeeze as he passed him to mount the stairs leading to his room and began packing immediately, upon entering.

 It seemed there was nothing Maria didn’t know!
 He kissed her lightly on the cheek. ”Mucho Gracious, Mamacita,” he said smiling, and then he was gone; saddlebag over his shoulder.

 Claire had already retired with Teresa, telling everyone she was rather tired and besides she still had to unpack her things.